 In keeping with the University’s educational mission, all undergraduates are required to complete a program of study that emphasizes the values of what historically has been called “a liberal education.”
 This consists of the development of a range of skills and an introduction to academic disciplines that span the range of human knowledge.
 This type of education teaches students to write and think critically and to develop a basic understanding of human society and activity in all its dimensions.
 The courses and experiences included in this program of study provide a solid and broad education that will equip students to become lifelong learners, while preparing them to complete more focused study in the major.

 The Common Curriculum is the twenty-first century version of the traditional liberal arts curriculum, and it is through the Common Curriculum that SMU ensures that all undergraduates meet the general education requirements stipulated by the U.S. Federal Government and the Southern Association of Colleges and Schools Commission on Colleges.
-Students are required, based on these standards, to complete, as part of their degree requirements, a general education curriculum that consists of at least 30 semester hours, that ensures breadth of knowledge, and that introduces students to the humanities and fine arts, the social and behavioral sciences, and natural sciences and mathematics.
+Students are required, based on these standards, to complete, as part of their degree requirements, a general education curriculum that consists of 31 hours.
+This requirement ensures breadth of knowledge and introduces students to the humanities and fine arts, the social and behavioral sciences, and natural sciences and mathematics.
+Students with advanced language proficiency, who are able to demonstrate appropriate proficiency on an approved proficiency test, may be able to complete their general education curriculum in 27 hours.
 The courses in general education, according to these standards, must not focus on the skills, techniques and procedures specific to that student’s occupation or profession.
-SMU’s Common Curriculum meets these standards while ensuring that students cultivate the knowledge and skills they need to become successful in the workplace, able to adapt to demands of rapidly changing and increasingly interconnected world.
+SMU’s Common Curriculum meets these standards while ensuring that students cultivate the knowledge and skills they need to become successful in the workplace, able to adapt to demands of rapidly changing and increasingly interconnected world. (*updated* 3/30/2021)

 The Common Curriculum